UV Disinfection Treatment Challenges Following Water Supply Regulations

 In this month’s Water & Sewerage Journal, atg Evoqua’s Barry Hopton writes about the new challenges being faced for the future of UV disinfection.

 Guarding Against Cryptosporidium Outbreaks

 Since the revocation of Regulation 29 in the 2007 Water Supply (Water Quality) Regulations, UV irradiation has become the process of choice in municipal water supply for dealing with Cryptosporidium.
 However, demand is evolving with changing needs.

-Barry Hopkins, Municipal Business Manager at ATG UV Technology, comments “Cryptosporidium oocysts are resistant to chlorine and other oxidising biocides, although chlorine dioxide and ozone are effective at high doses, but they bring their own issues.
+Barry Hopkins, Municipal Business Manager at atg Evoqua, comments “Cryptosporidium oocysts are resistant to chlorine and other oxidising biocides, although chlorine dioxide and ozone are effective at high doses, but they bring their own issues.
 UV is chemical-free with significantly lower TOTEX than physical barriers such as microfiltration and ultrafiltration.”
 In general, the industry is not well-equipped to deal with cryptosporidium incidents, which is why many organisations are switching to purposed built UV plants to tackle the issues head-on and avoid high profile incidents.

 We are industry experts in the design, production & maintenance of ultraviolet disinfection/treatment systems.

 Let our Experts Help Recommend the Right UV Treatment System Based on Your Process Requirements.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.